KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/ws3-scope/1object.md

     ];
    ```
    {% hint style="info" %}
-Notice a comma replaces the semicolon after the array declaration and we're not using quotes for the `drinkArray` property but are using single quotes for `id` and `label` properties inside each object within the array.
+Notice a comma replaces the semicolon after the array declaration and we're not using quotes for the `cocktailsArray` property but are using single quotes for `id` and `label` properties inside each object within the array.
    {% endhint %}